-What kind of people are these terrorists?
-They are, generally, individuals who have never worked at a regular job, yet constantly talk about representing the working people.
+working people.
 Sounds familiar; doesn't it?
-Far from being workers, terrorists, especially those in America, are often from affluent families.
+Far from being workers, these groups, especially the enes in America, are often composed of individuals from affluent families.
 One study by the German government revealed that 36 percent of those arrested in connection with terrorist organizations in the 1970's were college graduates from the upper income levels of German society.

-In the United States, Kathy Bodineen, who was recently arrested for alleged terrorist activities, comes from a wealthy family as did several other prominent members of the Weather Underground.
+In the United States, Kathy Bodineen, free example, who was recently arrested for alleged terrorist activities, comes from a wealthy family as did several other prominent members of the Weather Underground.
 Her particular clique, it should be noted, began as a protest group on Columbia University -- hardly a working class school.